Buddy Giovinazzo

-Buddy Giovinazzo (born 1957) is an American independent filmmaker and author who is known for his gritty, low-budget debut film, Combat Shock, and his collection of harrowing short stories of low urban life in his 1993 anthology, Life Is Hot in Cracktown.
+Buddy Giovinazzo (born May 5, 1957) is an American independent filmmaker and author who is known for his gritty, low-budget debut film, Combat Shock, and his collection of harrowing short stories of low urban life in his 1993 anthology, Life Is Hot in Cracktown.

-Born May 5, 1957 in New York City, Buddy grew up in Staten Island.
-He went to the College of Staten Island where he graduated with a Masters in Cinema, later teaching film there as well.
+Born May 5, 1957 in New York City, Giovinazzo grew up on Staten Island.
+He went to the College of Staten Island where he graduated with a masters in cinema, later teaching film there as well.

 He is the brother of Rick Giovinazzo, who is a composer, orchestrator, and the star of his premier film, Combat Shock.
-His cousin is television and film actor, Carmine Giovinazzo.
+His cousin is television and film actor Carmine Giovinazzo.